 The light field approach can be used as a base for a new full 3D reconstruction method; for instance, it was done in 3D Reconstruction and Rendering from High Resolution Light Fields.
 Also, there is The light field 3D scanner which describes a hybrid approach of combining Structure From Motion with light fields to increase quality compared to the photogrammetric method.
 But all of them are just research, far removed from actual industry use.

 A light field usage example that is closest to industry use is this magnificent Google experiment.
 Google reconstructed several places in 3D by using a custom light field array camera rig.
 They built a VR app from the captured data and published it in Steam/SteamVR.
 The app immerses you in a photorealistic atmosphere of a place but it significantly differs from the ordinary 360 degrees VR.
 You are able to walk around with 6 degrees of freedom here while in the ordinary 360 degrees VR you can only rotate your head.
 But unfortunately, it is limited to several square meters and isn’t a full 3D reconstruction.
-Anyway, it was great and led to a unique Google side project Seurat which we will discuss in the article “A Scanning Dream: How to use the scanned scene or object” (will be available soon).
+Anyway, it was great and led to a unique Google side project Seurat which we will discuss in the article “A Scanning Dream: How to use the scanned scene or object”.

 What is required

 These are the most known standalone light field devices: Raytrix, Lytro bought by Google.
 They provide a parallax effect with the ability to change focus at any point in the frame.
 They can also be used for metrics tasks, to evaluate the quality of various mechanisms.